 High-throughput (HT) STA

-The IEEE 802.11 HT STA provides PHY and MAC features that can support a throughput of 100 Mb/s and greater, as measured at the MAC data service access point (SAP).
+An HT STA provides PHY and MAC features that can support a throughput of 100 Mb/s and greater, as measured at the MAC data service access point (SAP).
 An HT STA supports HT features as identified in Clause 10 (MAC sublayer functional description(#107)) and Clause 19 (High-throughput (HT) PHY specification).
 An HT STA operating in the 5 GHz band supports transmission and reception of frames that are compliant with mandatory PHY specifications as defined in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification).
 An HT STA operating in the 2.4 GHz band supports transmission and reception of frames that are compliant with mandatory PHY specifications as defined in Clause 16 (High rate direct sequence spread spectrum (HR/DSSS) PHY -specification) and Clause 18 (Extended Rate PHY (ERP) specification).
 An HT STA is also a QoS STA.
 The HT features are available to HT STAs associated with an HT AP.
 A subset of the HT features is available for use between two HT STAs that are members of the same IBSS.
-Similarly, a subset of the HT features is available for use between two HT STAs that have established mesh peering (see 9.4.2.55 (HT Capabilities element) for details).
+Similarly, a subset of the HT features is available for use between two HT STAs that have established mesh peering(see 11.3 (STA authentication and association) for details).

 An HT STA has PHY features consisting of the modulation and coding scheme (MCS) set described in 19.3.5 (Modulation and coding scheme (MCS)) and physical layer (PHY) protocol data unit (PPDU) formats described in 19.1.4 (PPDU formats).
-Some PHY features that distinguish an HT STA from a non-HT STA are referred to as multiple input, multiple output (MIMO) operation; spatial multiplexing (SM); spatial mapping (including transmit beamforming); space-time block coding (STBC); low-density parity check (LDPC) encoding; and antenna selection (ASEL).
+Some PHY features that distinguish an HT STA from a non-HT STA are: multiple input, multiple output (MIMO) operation; spatial multiplexing (SM); spatial mapping (including transmit beamforming); space-time block coding (STBC); low-density parity check (LDPC) encoding; and antenna selection (ASEL).
 The allowed PPDU formats are non-HT format, HT-mixed format, and HT-greenfield format (see 19.1.4 (PPDU formats)).
 The PPDUs can be transmitted with 20 MHz bandwidth and might be transmitted with 40 MHz bandwidth.

 An HT STA has MAC features that include frame aggregation, some block ack features, power save multi-poll (PSMP) operation, reverse direction (RD), and protection mechanisms supporting coexistence with non-HT STAs.